amr/Front-end-Developer-Interview-Questions/README.md

   * Suggest the project utilize something like EditorConfig (http://editorconfig.org)
   * Conform to the conventions (stay consistent)
   * `issue :retab! command`
-* Write a simple slideshow page
-  * Bonus points if it does not use JS.
 * What tools do you use to test your code's performance?
   * Profiler, JSPerf, Dromaeo
 * If you could master one technology this year, what would it be?